-My first thought was to get some hands on, visual aids, something to help us both.
-We’re all hands on.
+My first thought was to get some hands-on, visual aids, something to help us both.
+We’re all hands-on.
 We learn and understand better this way.

-In the Kitchen
+Fractions In the Kitchen

 When I introduced fractions, I had a set of teaspoons in hand.
 I wanted to show them just how we use fractions when we are in the kitchen.

-If your child like playing with playdough, this is a great way to work on fractions as well, plus playdough is fun.
+If your child likes playing with playdough, this is a great way to work on fractions as well, plus playdough is fun.